swagger-atlas/atlas/README.md

 #### Selective API Hits
 You may want to load test a subset of APIs only.
 There are several quick ways to do that
-- Exclude URLs: In settings, you can give list of Regex for excluding URLs
+- Exclude URLs: In settings, you can give a list of Regex for excluding URLs
-- Tag Specific: (tags are same as those given in swagger).
+- Tag Specific: (tags are the same as those given in swagger).
 See [Profiles](profiles.md) for tagging example
     - In settings, mark ONLY_TAG_API as True
-    - In `conf/profiles.yaml`, in tags section, mark the tags you want to test with
+    - In `conf/profiles.yaml`, in the `tags` section, mark the tags you want to test with

 ---